-The photographs here gives a glimpse into the extraordinary life of Bahá’u’lláh.
+The photographs here give a glimpse into the extraordinary life of Bahá’u’lláh.
 They present His story in pictures: His birthplace, the cities of His exile, the cell in which He was confined for two years and His final resting place.
 Here, too, are examples of His handwriting, relics of His remarkable life, and photographs of the beautiful gardens in the Holy Land which His life inspired.

 The Bahá’í World News Service reports on activities of the worldwide Bahá’í community and on events that affect the Baha’i Faith or its followers.
 The service is based at the Bahá’í International Community’s Office of Public Information at the Bahá’í World Centre in Haifa, Israel.